cosmos/ibc/spec/core/ics-004-channel-and-packet-semantics/UPGRADES.md

 ### Cancel Upgrade Process

 During the upgrade handshake a chain may cancel the upgrade by writing an upgrade error receipt into the upgrade error path and restoring the original channel to `OPEN`.
 The counterparty must then restore its channel to `OPEN` as well.
-A relayer can facilitate this by sending `CancelChannelUpgradeMsg` to the handler:
+A relayer can facilitate this by sending `ChannelUpgradeCancelMsg` to the handler:

 ```typescript
 function cancelChannelUpgrade(